noahg365/uci_project/README.md

 SSH into the control node and follow the steps below:

-Copy the playbook file to your ansible directory.
+Copy playbook file to your ansible directory.
-Update the config file to include your ELK's private IP address http://[your.VM.IP]:5601/app/kibana is the url to check that vm is running.
+Update the config file to include the ELK private IP address http://[your.VM.IP]:5601/app/kibana is the url to check that vm is running.